The surface category and tropical curves: Factorisation categories and filtered graphs

-We let $J^{(A,A_1,\ga)}$ denote the category of those $(A,A_1,\ga)$-weighted graphs that are connected and have at least one edge, with morphisms defined as above.
-For any $g \in A$ and we let $J_g^{(A,A_1,\ga)} \subset J^{(A,A_1,\ga)}$ denote the full subcategory on the graphs of genus $g$.
-We will often suppress the weighting monoid from the notation. \end{defn}
+Note that any stable graph with at least one edge must have at least genus $2$.
+The total genus of graphs is preserved by morphisms and hence we have a disjoint decomposition

-\begin{rem} In \cite[section 2.2]{CGP16} the authors define a category called $J_g$, on which our definition of the category $J_g^{(A,A_1,\ga)}$ is based.
-Let us denote their category by $J_g^{\rm CGP}$ for the purpose of comparing it to ours.
-One key difference is that $J_g^{\rm CGP}$ contains the graph $\cd_g$ with one vertex and no edges.
-This is a terminal object, which makes the classifying space $BJ_g^{\rm CGP} \simeq *$ contractible.
-If we remove this terminal object then $J_g^{\rm CGP} \setminus \{\cd_g\}$ is equivalent to our $J_g^{(\IN, \IN_{>0}, 1)}$.
+\begin{rem} In \cite[section 2.2]{CGP16} the authors define a category called $J_g$, on which our definition of the category $\J_g$ is based.
+One key difference is that $J_g$ contains the graph $\cd_g$ with one vertex and no edges.
+This is a terminal object, which makes the classifying space $BJ_g \simeq *$ contractible.
+If we remove this terminal object then $J_g \setminus \{\cd_g\}$ is equivalent to our $\J_g$.
 We will argue in remark \ref{rem:our-gD_g} that our version of $J_g$ still leads to the same tropical moduli space $\gD_g$ as theirs. \end{rem}

-\begin{rem} The isomorphisms in this category $\mcJ^{(A,A_1,\ga)}$ are exactly those $q:(G,w) \to (G',w')$ where the map $q:X \to X'$ is a bijection.
-Moreover, if two graphs have different genus, then there are no morphisms between them and so we can split $J^{(A,A_1,\ga)}$ as a disjoint union of categories